markus-zzz/zzzconsulting-website/_drafts/2020-05-16-usb-dev-part-2.markdown

 created.
 I have chosen the simplest possible design that came to mind.

-Each endpoint has a 8 byte buffer in RAM, starting at RAM address zero comes the 16 IN endpoints immediately followed by the 16 OUT endpoints.
+Each endpoint has a 8 byte buffer in RAM, starting at RAM address zero comes the 16 OUT endpoints immediately followed by the 16 IN endpoints.
 In total 256 bytes of RAM are used for endpoint buffers.

 In addition the following registers are exposed to the CPU.

- Register           | R/W | Address
+ Register           | Access | Address
 --------------------|-----|-----------
 R_USB_ADDR          | R/W | 0x20000000
 R_USB_ENDP_OWNER    | R/W | 0x20000004